How to Hire a CTO for a Startup: Cost, Skills and Best Practices

 However, how do you hire a CTO who will accomplish your unique technical needs and will become a level up to your business's future improvements?

 The Chief Technology Officer (CTO) is a specialist who leads your technological business.
-This person also assists you in integrating technical and business goals, helps you decide what tech solution is worth investing in, and advises you on ways to integrate it organically within your business environment.
+They also assist you in integrating technical and business goals, help you decide what tech solution is worth investing in, and advise you on ways to integrate it organically within your business environment.

-CTO creates the architecture of each tech solution.
-Software architecture acts as a blueprint for building a software product, that outlines essential interactions, and overall structure to represent how separate software components will work together.
-Besides ensuring that the developed architecture meets your tech standards and objectives, a CTO works closely with the development team providing guidance during implemetation.
+The CTO creates the architecture of each tech solution.
+Software architecture acts as a blueprint for building a software product that outlines essential interactions and overall structure to represent how separate software components will work together.
+Besides, a CTO works closely with the development team, guiding implementation.

 Anyway, the CTO hire works closely with your development team not only during infrastructure creation but also all the time.
 It includes checking on set task completion, engaging soft skills to promote smooth communication and mutual understanding within the team, evaluating the efficiency of the work outcomes of team members, and much more.
 This is performed by facilitating meetings and mentorship to identify potential pain points and areas of improvement within a team.